MahirSalahin/code-submission-checker/README.md

 3. Update documentation for any new functionality
 4. Test with both student and teacher roles

-## License

-This project is developed for educational purposes at CUET CSE Department.

-## Author

-CUET CSE Student - Interactive CLI Project using Bash Shell Scripting

 ---

 For questions or support, please refer to the system logs or contact the development team.